NeWA Member Federations

 Tag Team Champion (Controlled Chaos)

-The Boog-Man says: "I'm glad I was his friend, because to be his enemy was not a pleasant thing.
-He maintained his respect throughout his career, and we loved him for it.
-I knew no better man in the NeWA."
+What can you say other than he maintained his respect throughout his career, and we loved him for it.
+We knew no better man in the NeWA except maybe Mike Bell.

 Eric Dane